Learn programming for good instead of profit

 In general, the only things you can monetize are end-user applications (and software-as-a-service in particular), so that's what most programmers focus on, and may be all they know how to do.
 Many web developers don't know basic facts about how operating systems work.
 They may not know what a file descriptor is or the difference between heap and stack memory.

 Getting something to work temporarily is easier than understanding it

-I guess this was less true before the information revolution, because the only way to find a solution would've been to read the manual of the system you were using, start to finish, which would open your eyes to the correct, robust solution.
+I guess this was less true before the information revolution, because the only way to find a solution would've been to read the manual of the system you were using, which would open your eyes to the correct, robust solution.

 I think the way people learn programming needs to change.
 Programmers need to learn how systems work before they try to build on top of them.
 It won't be as satisfying, because you'll have to do a lot of reading and hard thinking before getting your hands dirty with code, and it's not optimal for getting a job as a programmer, but if you're interested in helping solve these pervasive problems with modern software, this is the way.

-I recommend starting at some of the very basics of computer science.
+I recommend starting at some of the basics of computer science.

 Video explanation of binary, the way computers count and store information